ofek/bit/docs/source/guide/keys.rst

     >>> key2 = Key()
     >>> multisig = MultiSig(key1, {key1.public_key, key2.public_key}, 2)

-IMPORTANT:
+**IMPORTANT:**

 When providing as argument public keys with a set such as above, then Bit will sort the public keys internally in lexicographical order similar to how `Electrum`_ behaves.
 If the public keys are provided with a list, then the ordering of the public keys of that list are used, similar to how Bitcoin Core behaves.
-Calling `~bit.MultiSig.public_keys` will always output a list with the public keys in the order they are being used by in Bit.
+Calling :param:`~bit.MultiSig.public_keys` will always return a list with the public keys in the order they are being used by in the multisignature contract.

 Public Point
 ------------